 This recommendation includes an explanatory Comment to each section of the recommended legislation.
-The Comments are written as if the legislation were enacted.
-They are east in this form because their primary purpose is to undertake to explain the law as it would exist (if enacted) to those who will have occasion to use it after it is in effect.
+The Comments are written as if the legislation were enacted since their primary purpose is to explain the law as it would exist (if enacted) to those who will have occasion to use it after it is in effect.